fbertola/velociruptor/README.md

 ## About

 _Velociruptor_ is a simple wrapper around the excellent [LMAX's Disruptor](https://github.com/LMAX-Exchange/disruptor).
-It should hopefully provide and easy way for creating multi-threaded processing pipelines, while maintaining the high throughput and low latency.
+It should hopefully provide and easy way for creating multi-threaded processing pipelines, while maintaining high throughput and low latency.